opeymd/drone/index.md

 [<- Back to safety](https://opeymd.github.io/mintfab1000/), cuz the world is fucked up and just as good for the super fresh clean good ol boys.
 Have at it

 ## Peeping Drones, dust and insect murder.
-Suck my motherfucking DICK
 If drones spy and dont pay off in 25 million$ deposits, it can suck a dick.
 If drones spy and dont kill off the real enemy, it can suck a dick.
 Suck my dick suck my dick suck my dick.
 My  DICK is very expensive.[(Kill this)](https://github.com/opeymd/drone/edit/gh-pages/index.md)

 ### Jungle n Funky House mixes.
 Recorded from 2 turntables and various round records